scionproto/scion/doc/index.rst

    dev/dependencies
    dev/design/index

-Start with the :doc:`dev/contribute` you want to contribute to this SCION implementation
+Start with the :doc:`dev/contribute` to contribute to the open-source SCION implementation.

 * **Policies and Processes**:
   :ref:`governance` |